Tyler Stephenson Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.75).
+- The Nationals have a 4.79 team ERA that ranks 26th among all MLB pitching staffs.

-- Nationals pitchers combine to give up 114 total home runs at a rate of 1.4 per game (to rank 25th in the league).
+- Nationals pitchers combine to surrender the fourth-most home runs in baseball (117 total, 1.4 per game).

-- Corbin makes the start for the Nationals, his 18th of the season.
-He is 5-9 with a 4.93 ERA and 66 strikeouts in 96 2/3 innings pitched.
+- Gray (6-6) gets the starting nod for the Nationals in his 18th start of the season.
+He's put together a 3.30 ERA in 95 1/3 innings pitched, with 86 strikeouts.

-- The lefty's most recent time out came on Wednesday against the Seattle Mariners, when he tossed seven scoreless innings while giving up five hits.
+- His last time out came on Friday against the Philadelphia Phillies, when the righty went six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.